By Technical Team, CheMost Additives | 13 min read | Last updated: 2025-08-08

 5. Adhesive Additives

 Adhesive additives improve the ability of lubricating oil to cling to metal surfaces, even under high-speed or high-temperature conditions.
-This ensures a continuous film of oil, reducing metal-to-metal contact.
+The result is a continuous film of oil that cuts metal-to-metal contact.

 6. Pour Point Depressant

-Cold weather can make oil waxy and solidify, which stops it from flowing.
+Cold weather can make oil waxy and solidify, stopping it from flowing.
 Pour point depressants prevent wax crystals from growing large enough to block oil flow.

-These additives are essential in hydraulic fluids and gear oils used in cold climates.
+These additives are needed in hydraulic fluids and gear oils used in cold climates, ensuring the lubricant remains fluid at low temperatures.

 7. Extreme Pressure Additive (EP Additives)